DAVID GREENE, HOST:

 NUNGESSER: Thank you.

 INSKEEP: And we'll try to get back to you when we can.
 Billy Nungesser is the president of Plaquemines Parish, which is suffering flooding from Hurricane Isaac.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.